arushton96/arushton96.github.io/docs/Industrial-Battery-Sorting-System/1-Overview.md

 The planned system architecture included a FANUC robotic arm responsible for battery transfer operations, with the Siemens PLC coordinating robot communication, pneumatic sequencing, scanner interaction, and system monitoring through Profinet-based industrial communication.

-During development, the project encountered several real-world engineering constraints that significantly impacted the final system architecture.
+During development, the project encountered several constraints that significantly impacted the final system architecture.
 The most significant issue involved delays related to the robot communication hardware required for Profinet integration.
 Although the robot itself supported Ethernet/IP communication, the required Profinet upgrade hardware was repeatedly delayed and ultimately unavailable within the project timeline.

 As a result, the project scope was restructured to remove direct PLC-to-robot integration while preserving the core automation objectives of the system.
 The final implementation shifted toward a pneumatic-focused automated sequence that simulated the intended battery transfer process using coordinated vacuum handling, flipper control, machine vision integration, and PLC-controlled sequencing.